Eduac/Scriptoria/README.md

 manuscripts using RCS.
 Furthermore, this project can initiate and foster collaborative research in the scientific community and across disciplines.

-How
----
-The system should, at the very least, do the following:

 * Allow users to add repositories from several common hosting services: github, bitbucket, gitorious.
 Perhaps even allowing some automatic system based on a convention (if the repo starts with "ms_", "article_", ... and the user is